 Children of the 90s is a longitudinal birth cohort study.
 This means that we follow a group of people throughout their lives to help discover the causes of the most important health and social problems facing the world today.
 It is not the only such project, but is unique in having such a rich set of information on so many people.

-As well as the original mothers and their children, we are now inviting the fathers to take part, as well as the brothers and sisters.
+As well as the original mothers and their children, we are now inviting the fathers to take part, as well as the brothers and sisters and the grandparents.
 As the young participants have their own children, we are beginning to study them as well.
 If you are eligible, we are interested in hearing from you even if you have lost touch for a long time or if you have never taken part.

 Participants have given a huge amount of detailed information, by visiting our clinic, letting us take samples and measurements, and filling in questionnaires.
 As they reach adulthood, many are opting in to the research in their own right and are giving consent for us to access information from their official records.